top of page

 BACKGROUND

 Northcrest Developments and Canada Lands Company are working together to plan the future of their lands in Downsview – a process we call id8 Downsview.
 An essential part of the process is effective communication and engagement with members of the public, communities, and stakeholders.
-The landowners are creating and convening the Community Resource Group (CRG) to support a transparent, accountable, and meaningful process informed by multi-way communication between multiple interests.
+The landowners are creating and convening the Community Resource Group (CRG) to support a transparent, accountable, and meaningful process informed by multi-way communication between multiple interests including community members, the City of Toronto, Northcrest and Canada Lands.

 MANDATE